unswexplains/unswexplains.github.io/bf2875532a80/content.md

 <label onclick="ageSex.update({series: {marker: {fillColor: 'blue'}, jitter: {x: 0, y: 0.1}}})"><input type="radio" name="ageSex"/>Add jitter</label>
 <label onclick="ageSex.update({series: {marker: {fillColor: 'rgba(0,0,255,0.5)'}, jitter: {x:  0, y: 0.1}}})"><input type="radio" name="ageSex"/>Add both</label>

 It doesn't matter which variable we map to which position - any relationship between them will still be evident, just differently oriented.
 You can see this for yourself, by using the "Swap the variables" checkbox.

 Sometimes one mapping is more natural than the other.
-If there's a suspicion of causal influence between the variables, for example, then it's natural to map the causing variable to the horizontal position, and the effected variable to the vertical position.
-In the case above, do you find one more natural?
+If there's a suspicion of causal influence between the variables, then it can be natural to map the causing variable to the horizontal position, and map the affected variable to the vertical position.
+In the case above, do you find one mapping more natural than the other?

-Notice that there is some overlap of the points, which means that some of the data is obscured.
-To deal with this, you could add some transparency, so that when one point is behind another it still shines through and is partly visible.
-Or you could jitter the points, which adds some random space between them.
+Notice that there's some overlap of the points, which means that some of the data is obscured.
+To deal with this, you could add some transparency to the points, so that when one is behind another it still shines through and is partly visible.
+Or you could jitter the points, which means adding some random space between them.
 You can see the effect of these, by using the options above.

-You need to be a little careful with jitter, in case you distort the data too much.
-In the case above, the jitter only happens to the sex variable, because jittering the age variable would be too distorting.
+You need to be a little careful when jittering, in case it distorts the data too much.
+In the case above, jittering is only applied to the sex variable, because jittering the age variable would be too distorting.

 # Age and mark